 Clean Energy

-The Portland Clean Energy Task Force strives to provide the Town and its residents with options to save money and reduce harmful emissions through energy efficiency programs, and how to go about installing clean energy systems on their homes or businesses.
+The Portland Clean Energy Task Force strives to provide the Town and its residents with options to save money and reduce harmful emissions through energy efficiency programs, and also incentives for installing clean energy systems on their homes or businesses.

 Click Here for a history of clean energy in Portland.